Paolo Sorrentino: 2013–present: Breakthrough and acclaim

+In 2025, Sorrentino confirmed to Entertainment Weekly that the Jennifer Lawrence projects Mob Girl and Sue would not be going forward.
+In August 2025, he will be honoured with the Honorary Heart of Sarajevo Award for "outstanding contribution to the art of cinema".
+A retrospective of his films will also be featured as part of the 31st Sarajevo Film Festival’s "Tribute To" program.

 Personal life

 When asked about the influence of the Vatican on society, Sorrentino said he was a non-believer.

 In 2015, Sorrentino was awarded an Honorary Doctorate of Humane Letters at the American University of Rome.